The Vasarian Corridor

 The collection includes Italian paintings from the sixteen and seventeen hundreds and the largest collection of self portraits in the world.

+Hotel degli Orafi is located a few meters from the Vasarian Corridor.
 The route through the museum starts in the Uffizi Gallery and ends in the Boboli Gardens, at Buontalenti's Grotto.
 During the construction of the Corridor, Vasari was forced to create a bypass around the medieval Mannelli Tower because the family did not want to pull it down.

 It is said that in 1939 Hitler came to Florence and was very favourably impressed by Ponte Vecchio and the Vasarian Corridor; perhaps this is the real reason he saved the bridge from destruction during the Nazi retreat.